 Every member of the Board of Trustees, administrator, member of the staff or faculty, employee, or student is covered by and subject to the provisions of Harassment Prevention Policy.
-The Harassment Prevention Policy.
 The Harassment Prevention Policy also applies to visitors, campus guests, tourists, vendors, contractors, repair people, sales people or clients.

 If an investigation is initiated and conducted by or upon direction of the Department of Human Resources, the process and information will remain confidential to the extent reasonably possible and will be disclosed only on a need-to-know basis.
 If warranted by its investigation and based on the seriousness or repetitiveness of the offense, the Department of Human Resources will recommend appropriate discipline, sanctions or other action be taken in response to the report or complaint of harassment.
-If the subject of the recommended discipline or sanctions is a faculty member, the Department of Human Resources will make a recommendation to the VPAA (unless the VPAA is the subject of the report or complaint, in which case the recommendation will be made to the President).
-For reports or complaints against non-faculty members, the recommendation by the Department of Human Resources will be made to the President (unless the President is the subject of the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to the Chairman of the Board of Trustees).
+If the subject of the recommended discipline or sanctions is a faculty member, the Department of Human Resources will make a recommendation to the Provost/Dean of Faculty (unless the Provost/Dean of Faculty is the subject of the report or complaint, in which case the recommendation will be made to the President).
+For reports or complaints against non-faculty members, the recommendation by the Department of Human Resources will be made to the President (unless the President is the subject of the report or complaint, in which case the recommendation will be made to the Chairman of the Board of Trustees).